Steven-matos/email-clean-swift/README.md

 ```

 #### OAuth Client IDs
-Add your OAuth client IDs to the email provider configurations in `EmailProvider.swift`.
+Add your OAuth client IDs to the email provider configurations in `EmailAccount.swift`.

 #### Privacy Permissions
 The app includes pre-configured privacy descriptions in `Info.plist`: